JRHB314/VBCS-Integration/README.md

 However, the image is huge, which we do not want.
 Go to the General tab and set width to 150.
 Much better. <br>
 {image}<br>
 <br>
 Next drag on a Heading component one column to the right of the logo.
-In the General tab, put in Text [website name].<br>
+In the General tab, inside the Text field put whatever you want your website to be called.<br>
 In the row below, drag a tab bar.
-It defaults to two tabs, which is fine for now.
-We will be adding more later.<br>
+It defaults to three tabs, but we only need two for now.
+Hover over tab 3 in the General tab, then hit the trash can icon.<br>
-Drag and drop a Heading component, and fill in Welcome to the Home Page for text.<br>
+Drag and drop another Heading component, and fill in "Welcome to the Home page" for text.<br>
 It should now look something like this.<br>
 [image showing all four components]<br>
 <br>
-Notice how it presses right up against the tab bar.
-It looks nicer to have some space between the two. <br>
-Click on the bar and go to the All tab, then expand General Attributes if it is collapsed. <br>
-Scroll down to the style box, and put in “margin-bottom: 50px;” (without the quotes).
-This is an easy way to customize the css for a specific component. <br>
+Let's say we want to change the color of this text.
+Click on the Heading and go to the All tab, then expand General Attributes and scroll down to the Style field.
+Enter in "color: #67aee5;" (without the quotes).
+The color changes to a light blue.
+This is an easy way to customize the CSS for a specific component. <br>
 [image]<br>
 <br>
-However, we can also edit the html and css more directly.
+However, we can also edit the HTML and CSS more directly.
 Near the top right, hit the Code tab for the page. <br>
 [image]<br>
 <br>
 To customize the tab bar, we will first define some style. <br>